 To add more insight, I’ll get into three recent applications of machine learning in our smart factory initiatives.

 Each year, we produce tens of millions of data storage devices, platforms, and systems.
 As you might imagine, this means a bunch of data points.
 For instance, we scan every sector of every track of every surface of our products for defects.
 We’ve found that this in-depth analysis generates over 100 trillion data points – and that’s just for a single HDD!

-My team and I applied machine learning to two key areas in our manufacturing process, image classification and data visualization.
+My team and I applied machine learning to two key areas in our manufacturing process: image classification and data visualization.
 The images being classified were defects in produced wafers and HDDs.
 Our innovation was actually pretty straightforward.
-We convert data distribution on the surface to an image, and then applied supervised machine learning to classify the images identified into distinct categories.
-On a typical day, our deep learning system monitors and classifies over 1 million manufacturing images.
+We converted data distribution on the surface to an image, and then applied supervised machine learning to classify the images identified into distinct categories.
+On a typical day, our deep learning system monitored and classified over 1 million manufacturing images.

 Preventing Inspection Bottlenecks in Smart Factories